How to print a dial.

 This requires purpose built lighting and a good vacuum system which is not cheap.

 Fluorescent tube exposure units and the artwork held against the plate with bulldog clips just does not work for this level of sophistication.
-I know because I have tried.
+I know because I have tried. - Put ink on plate

 Pretty straight forward.
-We use the technique shown on many videos where a small amount of ink (it is a specific pad printing ink by the way and it is not paint) is placed on the plate and then wiped off with a blade.
+We use the technique shown on many videos where a small amount of ink (it is a specific pad printing ink by the way and it is not paint) is placed on the plate and then wiped off with a blade. - Use silicone pad to lift the ink from plate and place on a dial.

 Pretty straight forward but I also use a stereo microscope to ensure the dials and plate are aligned correctly.
 This is needed because we do many different designs.